cryptoguyinza/tronsr-template/INTRO.md

 -----------------------------------------
-**REWARDS**
+# REWARDS

 I offer both TRX or Token rewards.
-Yes you as a voter can choose!
+Yes you as a voter can choose which one!
+Yes you have options.

-*TRX Rewards
+### TRX Rewards

 We are currently sharing 86%, details here
   - 85% shared with voters
   - 1% shared with loyal voters that remain 360 rounds.
 Elite group